recaptime-dev/hackclub-leeksbot/docs/meta/code-style.md

 the flag on our TS configs.

 We'll update this documentation for more details once linting and formatting tools are enabled here.
-Patches are much welcome to improve our coding style :)
+Patches are much welcome to improve our coding style, including configurations and tooling. :)